 This Vegan Potato Bake (Potatoes au Gratin) with Mushrooms and Zucchini is comfort food at its best!
 It’s creamy, flavorful, “cheesy”, healthy, satisfying and very easy to make!
-Perfect as a main course or side dish for any type of meal.
+Perfect as a main course or side dish for a delicious dairy-free holiday lunch or dinner!

 Do you guys have a special dish that reminds you of your childhood?
-For me, it’s creamy Potatoes au Gratin because I grew up with and it has always been one of our family favorites.
+To me, it is creamy Potatoes Au Gratin because I grew up with and it has always been one of our family favorites.
 I just changed a couple of things to make it healthier and vegan.
-However, even in the dairy-free version to me, it’s still one of the best comfort foods and my family loves it too!
-So if you have ever found yourself looking for new ideas how to use potatoes in a simple but delicious way, this Vegan Potato Bake recipe will make your day!
+However, even in the dairy-free version, it is still one of the best comfort foods and my family loves it, too!
+So if you have ever found yourself looking for new ideas on how to use potatoes in a simple but delicious way, this Vegan Potato Bake recipe will quickly become your new favorite!

 The perfect potato recipe in one dish